-Chain of Identity in Consciousness: the existential link between all the layers of subjectivity rooted in primal recognition and surrender to universal and absolute I am; the unified organism of holistic consciousness composed of pure me of consciousness, fundamental me, pure conscious me, conscious me, and the observer.
+Chain of Identity in Consciousness: the existential link between all the layers of subjectivity rooted in primal recognition and surrender to universal and absolute I am; the unified organism of holistic consciousness composed of pure me of consciousness, fundamental me, pure conscious me, conscious me, and the knower.

 Complete Consciousness: the unity of fundamental consciousness, the two-fold vertical samadhi of pure me of consciousness and essential me, and the total internal samadhi of essential me; the unity of absolute consciousness and immanent samadhi.

 Complete-identity: the base-identity experienced in unison with the dynamic expression of the soul through the translucent knower, intuitive me, feeling me and emotional me.

 Completion: the actualization of the soul’s full potential; the enlightenment of the soul; the arrival at maximal wholeness within one’s human existence; transcendence.